 A note on 'disclosing' a disability and/or long-term health condition

 Legally, you don't have to "disclose" (inform the employer beforehand) a disability on an application form (but failure to do so on a medical form, once you have accepted the job, could be considered a breach of contract).
 It's very important to remember that employers are keen to ensure that all applicants are given an equal and fair opportunity to demonstrate their abilities.
 As such, the disclosure of a disability could give you access to reasonable adjustments for the application and interview process.

-See our equality and employment web pages for more information on disclosing a disability in the recruitment process.
-It may also be worth reading employer websites to find out more about their equality and diversity policies and practice.
+See our disability and careers pages for more information on disclosing a disability in the recruitment process.
+It is also worth reading employer websites to find out more about their equality and diversity policies and practices.
 This could help you to better understand how they support employees with disabilities and/or long-term health conditions.

 If you are unsure about how best to communicate with an employer about your disability, you can speak to one of our Careers Advisers, who can advise you on the most effective way to present your individual circumstances.